Oracle Legal Notices

 The btrfs filesystem defragment command exits with an exit code of 20 even if it succeeds.
 (Bug ID 13714531)

-Commands such as du can show inconsistent results for file
+Commands such as du might show inconsistent results for file

 sizes in a